credential-handler/chapi.io/devIssuers.md

         //your Verifiable Credential,
         //other VCs, if you want to include multiple ],
-    //A proof is not required on the Verifiable Presnetation (only on the VCs themselves) }
+    //A proof is not required on the Verifiable Presentation (only on the VCs themselves) }
 ```
 <p class="code-annotation">